Juan Marichal: Early life

-Playing career
+Professional career

 Marichal was discovered by Ramfis Trujillo, the son of late Dominican dictator Rafael Leónidas Trujillo.
 Ramfis was the primary sponsor of the Dominican Air Force Baseball Team (Aviación Dominicana), against which Marichal pitched a 2–1 victory in his native Monte Cristi.
-From the very moment the game ended, Marichal was a member of Aviación Dominicana team, enlisted to the Air Force right on the spot by Ramfis's orders.
+From the moment the game ended, Marichal was a member of Aviación Dominicana team, enlisted to the Air Force right on the spot by Ramfis's orders.
+He made his professional debut in 1958 with the Michigan City White Caps of the Midwest League and was named an all-star and the rookie of the year.
+He pitched his first season in the Dominican Professional Baseball League in 1958–59 for the Leones del Escogido and was named the rookie of the year.
 Marichal started and won the first game at Cheney Stadium in 1960, home of the new Tacoma Giants, the Giants AAA affiliate.